gkotian/gkotian.github.io/travels/_posts/2010-03-01-flight-to-hanoi.md

 title: Flight to Hanoi
 categories:
 - Vietnam
-excerpt: After a long breakfast with Golan & Lisa, we said our goodbyes.
-I was lucky to have found such nice people to hang out with in HCMC, and I was going to miss them.
 ---

 After a long breakfast with Golan & Lisa, we said our goodbyes.
 I was lucky to